ecbaldwin/frhs.soccer/content/fundraising/2020-youth-soccer-clinic.md

 safe, healthy, and fun learning environment for all ability levels, from 2nd through 7th grade youth!

-Player's and parents please [click here to sign up to volunteer][signup].
-Try to leave the earlier times for players who have indoor games to get to that evening.

 <!--more-->

 Online registration uses **SchoolPay** to register and pay with credit card.
 A